microbiome/microbiome/README.md

 [microbiome]: https://github.com/microbiome/microbiome

-Tools for the exploration and analysis of microbiome profiling data, in particular large-scale population studies and 16S taxonomic profiling.
+Tools for the exploration and analysis of microbiome profiling data sets, in particular large-scale population studies and 16S taxonomic profiling.

 ### Installation and use

 See the package [tutorial](http://microbiome.github.io/microbiome/).

-**Kindly cite** as follows: "Leo Lahti [et al.](https://github.com/microbiome/microbiome/graphs/contributors) (2017).
-Tools for microbiome analysis in R. Microbiome package version .
+**Kindly cite** as follows: "Leo Lahti, Sudarshan Shetty [et al.](https://github.com/microbiome/microbiome/graphs/contributors) (2017).
+Tools for microbiome analysis in R. Microbiome package version 0.99.51.
 URL: [http://microbiome.github.com/microbiome](http://microbiome.github.com/microbiome).
 See also the relevant references listed in the manual page of each function.
 ### Contribute

 Contributions are very welcome: